How to plant bulbs in pots

-The oft-repeated mantra ‘right plant, right place’ applies as much to bulbs in pots as to those in a garden.
-Many plants thrive in containers and bulb planting in pots allows for a much more flexible display, a moveable feast for the eyes, that you can adjust and update throughout the year.
-In autumn, gardeners should be thinking about planting spring bulbs, and it’s worth taking the time to consider planting combinations, where you want the display to sit, plus the size and style of your pot.
+The oft-repeated mantra 'right plant, right place' applies as much to bulbs in pots as to those in a garden.
+Many plants thrive in pots and bulb planting in pots allows for a much more flexible display, a moveable feast for the eyes, that you can adjust and update throughout the year.
+In autumn, gardeners are thinking about planting spring bulbs, and it's worth taking the time to consider planting combinations, where you want the display to sit, plus the size and style of your pot.

 Below you'll find the do's and don'ts of container gardening and inspiring ideas for using bulbs in pots.
 Don't miss our guide on when to plant bulbs.

-Follow these ten top tips to ensure you get the best from your bulb containers
+Follow these ten top tips to ensure you get the best from your bulb pots

 DO use a good compost.
 Loam-based composts, mixed with grit or crushed bark, formulated for container growing, are far better than multi-purpose composts.
 Read our detailed guide to the best composts.

 DO feed your plants regularly during the summer months.
 Flowering plants should be fed once a week with a liquid fertiliser during their flowering period.

 DO add water-retaining crystals to the compost.
-Soil in containers will dry out much more quickly than in the garden and the crystals will help store water.
+Containers will dry out much more quickly than borders and the crystals will help store water.
 Using a mulch will also help retain moisture.